-Simon lives with his wife, children and dogs in rural North Yorkshire.
+Simon lives with his wife, children and dog in rural North Yorkshire.
 Having spent much of his childhood visiting historic sites with his grandfather, a local photographer, Simon fell in love with the Roman heritage of the region, beginning with the world famous Hadrian’s Wall.
 His fascination with the ancient world snowballed from there with great interest in Egypt, Greece and Byzantium, though his focus has always been Rome.
 A born and bred Yorkshireman with a love of country, history and architecture, Simon spends most of his rare free time travelling the world visiting historic sites, writing, researching the ancient world and reading voraciously.

 Simon’s early career meandered along an arcane and eclectic path of everything from the Ministry of Agriculture to computer network management before finally settling back into the ancient world.
 During those varied years, Simon returned to university study to complete an honours degree in classical history through the Open University.
 With what spare time he had available and a rekindled love of all things Roman, he set off on an epic journey to turn Caesar’s Gallic War diaries into a novel accessible to all.
 The first volume of Marius’ Mules was completed in 2003 and has garnered international success, bestseller status and rave reviews, spawning numerous sequels.
-Marius’ Mules is still one of Simon’s core series and although Roman fiction features highly he now has Byzantine, Fantasy and Medieval series, too, as well as several collaborations and short stories in other genres.
+Marius’ Mules is still one of Simon’s core series and although Roman fiction features highly he now has Viking, Byzantine, Fantasy and Medieval series, too, as well as several collaborations and short stories in other genres.

 Now, with in excess of 50 novels in print, Simon is a prolific writer, spanning genres and eras and releasing novels both independently and through renowned publishers including Canelo and Head of Zeus.
 Simon writes full time and is represented by MMB Creative literary agents.
 Check out the Books page for details of releases.